A homogeneous second-order descent method for nonconvex optimization: Local Convergence Rate

 \section{Local Convergence Rate}

 In this section, we provide the local convergence analysis of HSODM.
-In particular, when $x_k$ is sufficiently close to a second-order stationary point $x^*$, we shall show that the stepsize $\eta_k$ always equals to $1$ and the line search procedure is not required.
+In particular, when $x_k$ is sufficiently close to a SOSP $x^*$, we will show that the stepsize $\eta_k$ always equals $1$, and the line search procedure is not required.
 Consequently, HSODM achieves a local quadratic convergence rate by setting the perturbation parameter $\delta = 0$ for the subsequent iterations.